tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/Activities/02-Stu_Git_CLI/README.md

 Complete the following steps.

 1. Navigate to the GitHub website.
-Click on the "Clone or download" button, and then copy the repo link.
+Click on the "Code" button, and then copy the repo link.

 2. Open the command line and run the command `git clone <repository link>` to clone the repository to your local file system.